shikhar-srivastava/MachineLearningIITKGP/README.md

 ---
 ## Dependencies:

+1. Apache Tomcat Server (or an equivalent hosting server) to deploy the Web-Application.

+    - Apache Tomcat server 8.0 or later.
+    - The application has been tested on x64 Windows with Apache Tomcat 8.0.33/36 & 9.0.6 servers.

+2. Java Development Kit (JDK) / Java SE Runtime Environment (JRE) version 7 or better

-1. For compilation and execution of the Java Servlets, the following dependencies will be used (available through `install.bat` in setup) :
+3. For compilation and execution of the Java Servlets, the following dependencies will be used (available through `install.bat` in setup) :

     - DeepLearning4Java (SNAPSHOT-bin.jar version >= 0.4-rc0)
     - ND4J and CANOVA jars